qaware/heimdall/README.md

 ## Why not just use PBKDF2, scrypt, bcrypt, etc.?

-Actually, this library uses these algorithms.
+Actually, this library uses (some of) these algorithms.
 But it makes it easier for you: no need to worry about iterations, salt generation and the same.
 And if a flaw is discovered in one of the algorithms, the library makes sure that the hashes in your database are automatically updated to a secure format (provided you use the pattern as shown in the usage block down below).